 In California

-After Roe in California, abortion will be legal until the unborn child is considered viable.
-Connect with your local family policy council to stay up-to-date on the pro-life movement in your state—now and after Roe.
+In California, abortion is legal until the unborn child is considered viable.
+Connect with your local family policy council to stay up-to-date on the pro-life movement in your state.
 Then, keep reading to find out more about what abortion law would be in your state after Roe.

 Connect with California Family Council